Alonso-del-Arte/chess/doc/Terminology.md

 * **Pin** &mdash; When a piece must stay in place to protect a more valuable piece from capture, or to protect the king from check.
 The former is called a relative pin, the latter an absolute pin.
+* **Ply** &mdash; An action taken on a player's turn.
+For example, if the game so far is 1. e4 e5 2. d4, three plies have occurred: two by White, one by Black.
 * **Polish opening** &mdash; The opening in which White begins by playing the queenside knight's pawn forward two spaces.
 See Openings for more details.
 * **Potzer** &mdash; Alternate spelling for patzer.